About this challenge

 How to enter

-For your poem to be eligible, it should be between 100 and 2,000 words, submitted to the Poets Community, and adhere to our Community Guidelines.
-Poems published on Vocal and entered into the contest up until September 30, 2022, at 11:59 PM ET will be entered for consideration.
+For your poem to be eligible, it should be under 2,000 words, submitted to the Poets Community, and adhere to our Community Guidelines.
+Poems published on Vocal and entered into the contest up until February 9, 2023, at 11:59 PM ET will be entered for consideration.
 Official Rules for the Challenge can be found here.

-The Get Comfortable Poetry Challenge is exclusive to Vocal+ members.
+The Uncommon Poetry Challenge is exclusive to Vocal+ members.
 To learn more and upgrade to Vocal+ visit https://vocal.media/vocal-plus.